• Skip to primary navigation

 Chicken marinade

 • Shaoxing Cooking Wine: or sub with Dry Sherry Wine if you can't find Chinese cooking wine.
 If you're looking for a non-alcoholic version, feel free to omit completely.
-Any Asian grocery store or online retailer, like Amazon (depending on your country) will carry this ingredient.

 • Neutral oil: This adds moisture to your chicken and also makes them slippery so when they fall into your hot pan, they won't stick together.